 The Chapel was quite dark so Caravaggio made use of these dark shadows to highlight the characters who shone with an almost divine light.
 There were very well received and cemented Caravaggio’s fame as one of the greatest artists of his generation.

 Although an exceptional painter, he developed a wild reputation and would often get involved in drunken brawls.
+He would go from tavern to tavern drinking and gambling, with his sword by his side.
+He would frequently start fights and was often taken to court by fellow drinkers.
+His court records give substantial amounts of information about his life.
 In 1606, he killed a young man and fled Rome with the law chasing him.
-He fled to Malta and on to Sicily, hoping to receive a papal pardon for his sentence.
+He fled to Malta and then on to Sicily, hoping to receive a papal pardon for his sentence.
 In 1609, he returned to Naples but once again got caught up in a violent fight, which left his face severely injured and disfigured.
 Increasingly his mental health deteriorated and rumours about his death spread.
 He died in 1610 in mysterious circumstances – possibly from fever, but also possibly from a violent death.

 The Calling of St Matthew